 Monks in a Monastery of the Holy Mountain [Mount Athos] or in the Monastery of the Patriarchate of Jerusalem.

-Men of Greek descent interrupting their permanent residence in Azerbaijan, Armenia, Georgia, Kazakhstan, Kyrgyzstan, Belarus, Moldova, Ukraine, Uzbekistan, Russian Federation, Tajikistan, Turkmenistan, Albania and Turkey, coming to Greece directly or via another country and ever since they reside permanently in it, provided that their registration in the male register has taken place after the completion of 35 years of age.
+Men of Greek descent interrupting their permanent residence in Azerbaijan, Armenia, Georgia, Kazakhstan, Kyrgyzstan, Belarus, Moldova, Ukraine, Uzbekistan, Russian Federation, Tajikistan, Turkmenistan, Albania and Turkey, coming to Greece directly or via another country and ever since they reside permanently in it, provided on the 1st of January 2017 they had completed 35 years of age (year of birth 1973 until 1982).

 Although the Greek Armed Forces still rely heavily on conscripts, the Greek military also aims to attract an increasing number of voluntary professional soldiers.
 According to reports, about 50% of the Greek army is made up of professional soldiers5.